julianchurchill/text-adventure/README.md

 2.0
 ---

+- [FEATURE] Removed mentions of rubies in the text.
+Changed the score representation in the GUI to a simple percentage.
 - [FEATURE] The font size can be changed via the options dialog.
 - [FEATURE] The 'Examine an item' button text changed to 'Examine' so it works nicely with items and people.
 - [FEATURE] Exits have consistent colours for direction hints - e.g. all North are green.